 The villages are the traditional owners of beaches where endangered leatherback, hawksbill, olive ridley, and green sea turtles nest.
 The beaches cover about 1,137 acres (460 hectares) along a 23-km shoreline.
 They are officially part of the Abun Regional Marine Conservation Area, but there is little active management.

 Villagers implemented a protection program for the Jamursba Medi turtle-nesting beach over a five-year period, from 2006 to 2010.
 In return, during that time, Seacology gave scholarships to 22 students from Saubeba and Warmandi.
 These bright young people, whose parents mostly engage in subsistence fishing and farming, attended high school or college in the provincial capitals of Manokwari or Sorong.
 The program turned out to be a very good way to secure active, village-wide participation in protecting the beaches from turtle egg predators and poachers.

-A group of committed individuals who have been intimately involved in turtle research, conservation, and village outreach over the past few years propose to continue the scholarship program.
-It will extend to all three villages in both Jamursba Medi and Warmon beaches, and it will be in exchange for a three- to five-year conservation agreement.
+A group of committed individuals, active in turtle research, conservation, and village outreach, propose to continue this partnership.
+The three villages will protect 267 acres (108 hectares) for three to five years.
 Five high school students and two college students will receive three years of full scholarships.
-An annual evaluation of each student’s report card, as well as village compliance with the turtle nest protection agreement, will determine whether the scholarships are renewed.
-The area to be protected is 108 hectares (267 acres).Full or partial funding for this project provided by
+Each year, the students’ report cards, as well as village compliance with the turtle nest protection agreement, will determine whether the scholarships are renewed.